buswedg/Udacity/Data Analyst Nanodegree/P5 Identifying Fraud from Enron Email/ND_Project5.md

     [('SKILLING JEFFREY K', 1111258), ('LAY KENNETH L', 1072321)]

 Two outliers remain, 'SKILLING JEFFREY K' and 'LAY KENNETH L'.
-However both are be retained as part of the pre-processed dataset since they are POI candidates.
+However, both are retained as part of the pre-processed dataset since they are POI candidates.

 ```python